 Innovative smart tech and apps are important to watch.
-Ridesharing, social apps, mobility innovations and smart phones like Xiaomi address important customer pain points.
+Ridesharing, social apps, mobility innovations, and smartphones like Xiaomi address important customer pain points.
 Our company recently attended the Consumer Electronics Show in Las Vegas.
 Some of the products seem “space age” but some of the new technologies were developed in China.

 How might these consumption patterns change?

-Under the One Child policy, inheritance, attention and resources are focused on one child.
-With 4 grand parents, two parents, and one child, China’s single children received significantly more prosperity and opportunity than children in other generations.
+Under the One Child policy, inheritance, attention, and resources are focused on one child.
+With 4 grandparents, two parents, and one child, China’s single children received significantly more prosperity and opportunity than children in other generations.
 Some referred to single children as “Little Emperors”.
-There has been some ambiguity about the Two Child Policy.
-With an additional child, that would change the social and economic dynamics.
-Expectations such as filial piety and parental expectations on getting university degrees may be impacted.
+There has been some ambiguity about the TwoChild Policy.
+An additional child would change the social and economic dynamics.
+Expectations such as filial piety and parental expectations of getting university degrees may be impacted.

 How can companies best respond to today’s consumer dynamics in China?

 Keep smart technology, apps, and social marketing in mind.
 Focus on the importance of social dynamics and “word of mouth.”
-Also, it is helpful to keep in mind social “memes” and social cultural opportunities such as “China’s Single’s Day”.
+Also, it is helpful to keep in mind social “memes” and social-cultural opportunities such as “China’s Single’s Day”.